openenclave/openenclave/docs/DesignDocs/AttestationApiRequirements.md

 the OE SDK, or plugins to actually apply an appraisal policy (e.g., to do the actual verify operation).
 The appraisal policy might be hard-coded, or be encapsulated inside endorsements, or be configured separately through other APIs, or any combination of those.
-This draft will suggest APIs that would be needed in all three designs: appraisal in the app, appraisal in the SDK, and appraisal in a plugin.
+This draft will cover APIs that might be needed in any of these designs: appraisal in the app, appraisal in the SDK, and appraisal in a plugin.
 The open question is which one(s) to support, and hence which subset of abstract APIs are needed.